Connect & Learn Webinar Series: Pre-Trip Truck Mobile Inspections

 Go In-Depth: How Parsable Improves Pre-Trip Truck Inspections

 Consistent, verifiable completion of pre-trip truck inspections can help drivers catch issues before they become costly, business impacting problems.
 The common, paper-based approach is just not enough to drive compliance and accountability, because it lacks visibility and traceability.
-With the Parsable Connected Worker Platform, pre-trip truck inspections can first be made digital, which will improve completion rates and surface critical failures more quickly.
+With Connected Worker, pre-trip truck inspections can first be made digital, which will improve completion rates and surface critical failures more quickly.
 After moving to digital, pre-trip truck inspections can be integrated into critical processes and workflows to shorten response times and make adjustments to the fleet as needed, in real time.
-Parsable’s Connected Worker approach provides drivers and fleet managers with the visibility and traceability needed to drive accountability for pre-trip, post-trip and everything in between.
+Connected Worker provides drivers and fleet managers with the visibility and traceability needed to drive accountability for pre-trip, post-trip and everything in between.
 It can promote a safe working environment (even on the go), reduce overall operational costs and drive improvements to the fleet.